 The German-American Fulbright Program implements Senator J. William Fulbright's visionary concept: The promotion of mutual understanding between our two countries through academic and bicultural exchange.

-The Fulbright Program has international outreach, providing exchanges between the United States and over 180 countries and territories worldwide.
-More than fifty permanent commissions support the work of the Fulbright Program on the binational level, among them the German-American Commission.
-Annually more than 4,500 scholars, American and foreign, participate in the Fulbright exchange.
-Since the inception of the Fulbright Program in 1946, it has sponsored over a quarter of a million scholars.
+The Fulbright Program has international outreach, providing exchanges between the United States and over 155 countries and territories worldwide.
+Currently, fifty permanent commissions support the work of the Fulbright Program on the binational level, among them the German-American Commission.
+Annually about 8,000 scholars, American and foreign, participate in the Fulbright exchange.
+Since the inception of the Fulbright Program in 1946, it has sponsored approximately 310,000 scholars.

 The defining characteristic of the program is student exchange.
 This core program is complemented by academic year programs for professors, teachers, teaching assistants, and journalists; summer internship programs for students; and seminars for experts in university administration and German and American Studies.